 So we have been trying to get the sensitivity inculcated throughout the Department.
 That is a big job.
 You are talking about a lot of people.
 We have been reasonably successful.
-That is about all I can to co so far alone that th say, but aid to yhe
+That is about all I can say.

 I would like to say we have been eminently successful but we have not been, because the entire issue of the protection of Americans abroad and the ability of the U.S. Government to respond is diffuse.
 It is spotty and it is subject to a great deal of criticism.
 It has been for some time.